svof/svof/doc/index.rst

-^2                   proper colour for your current mana ^4                   proper colour for your current willpower ^5                   proper colour for your current endurance ^6                   (monk or blademaster only) proper colour for your kai/shin (color is set depending on the ability to do to use kaido/shindo skills)
+^2                   proper colour for your current mana ^4                   proper colour for your current willpower ^5                   proper colour for your current endurance ^6                   (monk/blademaster/depthswalker only) proper colour for your kai/shin (color is set depending on the ability to do to use kaido/shindo skills) and also your age resource (color based on the amount of age)
 ^7                   proper color for the @power tag ^gametarget          proper colour for the gametarget's colour (red - nearly dead, orange_red - grievously wounded, dark_orange - injured, orange - slightly injured)
 ^r                   red